frontity/woocommerce-proof-of-concept/packages/woocommerce-theme/README.md

 },
 ```

-Full info about this theme can be found in the [docs](https://docs.frontity.org/frontity-themes/frontity-mars-theme)
+This theme doesn't include any new option apart from the original `mars-theme` options.

 ## Feature Discussions

 [**Feature Discussions**](https://community.frontity.org/c/feature-discussions/33) about Frontity are public.
 You can join the discussions, vote for those you're interested in or create new ones.

-These are the ones related to this package: https://community.frontity.org/tags/c/feature-discussions/33/mars-theme
+These are the ones related to this package: https://community.frontity.org/t/woocommerce-proof-of-concept/3596/7

 ## Changelog

-Have a look at the latest updates of this package in the [CHANGELOG](https://github.com/frontity/frontity/blob/dev/packages/mars-theme/CHANGELOG.md)
+This theme doesn't have a changelog yet.

-***
+---

 ## Open Source Community